oktadev/okta-blog/_source/_posts/2019-06-20-spring-preauthorize.md

 image: blog/featured/okta-java-bottle-headphones.jpg
 type: conversion
 changelog:
-- 2021-03-31: Updated to use the Okta CLI for a streamlined setup.
-See [okta-blog#643](https://github.com/oktadeveloper/okta-blog/pull/643/files) for a diff of this blog post.
+- 2021-03-31: Upgraded to Spring Boot 2.4.4 and streamlined setup with the Okta CLI.
+See the [example changes on GitHub](https://github.com/oktadeveloper/okta-spring-preauthorize-example/pull/1) and [okta-blog#643](https://github.com/oktadeveloper/okta-blog/pull/643/files) for a diff of this blog post.
 ---

 This tutorial will explore two ways to configure authentication and authorization in Spring Boot using Spring Security.
 One method is to create a `WebSecurityConfigurerAdapter` and use the fluent API to override the default settings on the `HttpSecurity` object.
 Another is to use the `@PreAuthorize` annotation on controller methods, known as method-level security or expression-based security.
 The latter will be the main focus of this tutorial.
 However, I will present some `HttpSecurity` code and ideas by way of contrast.